loyd/idr-ebr/README.md

 map integer IDs to references to objects.
 It's particularly useful in scenarios where you need to find objects based on their ID quickly:
 * IDs are shared among multiple machines or stored on FS
-* IDs used for FFI
+* IDs are used as a cheaper replacement for `Weak` smart pointers
-* IDs are used as a cheap replacement for `Weak` smart pointers
+* IDs are used for FFI with untrusted code

 The main goal of this crate is to provide a structure for fast getting objects by their IDs.
 The most popular solution for this problem is concurrent slabs.